fjantunen/sev1/index.md

 Terse language is a feature, not a bug.
 But it becomes a liability when masked behind team aliases, obscure acronyms, or insider references.

-If someone says “get Bluebird on it” and half the team doesn't know that's the Traffic SRE group, you've just added confusion.
-Similarly, acronyms like “MARS” mean different things to different teams.
+If someone says 'get Bluebird on it' and half the team doesn't know that's the Traffic SRE group, you've just added confusion.
+Similarly, acronyms like 'MARS' mean different things to different teams.
 Assume nothing.
 Spell it out.

 ### 🧩 Consistency Across the Stack